-As a DJ, Fearne has hosted music festivals, courtesy of our national radio, has exhibited her great sense of style everyday that she has turned up to for work (either alone or with the guests) in personalised polaroid shots, and given us something to look forward to for years, during drab afternoons, spent mulling over, all of our tasks/errands for the day.
+As a DJ, Fearne has hosted music festivals, courtesy of our national radio, has exhibited her great sense of style everyday that she has turned up to for work (either alone or with the guests) in personalised polaroid shots, and given something to look forward to for years, during drab afternoons, spent mulling over, all tasks/errands for the day.

 She has hosted so many famous shows, such as the long-running Draw Your Toons; she has tackled monsters: Top Of The Pops.
 Fearne also has a charitable conscience, which she has wisely chosen to indulge in specifically for Comic Relief.